emlite/emlite-cpp/README.md

 Additionally you might require lld to get wasm-ld.
 Similarly, it should match your clang version.

 #### Targeting wasi
-- If only using C, you can get the wasi-libc sources from the [wasi-libc](https://github.com/WebAssembly/wasi-libc) repo.
-This will require compiling the source using the given instructions.
+- If only using C, you can get the wasi-libc sources from the [wasi-libc](https://github.com/WebAssembly/wasi-libc) repo (which requires compiling the source using the given instructions).
 There are also packages for debian/ubuntu, arch linux, and msys2.
 - If using C++ as well, you can grab the wasi-sysroot from the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk/releases) releases page.

-To compile, you'll need to tell clang to target wasm32-wasi, and point it to the sysroot you require:
+To compile, you'll need to tell clang to target wasm32-wasi (or wasm32-wasip1), and point it to the sysroot you require:
 ```bash
 clang++ -std=c++20 --target=wasm32-wasi -Iinclude -o my.wasm main.cpp --sysroot /path/to/wasi-sysroot -Wl,--no-entry,--allow-undefined,--export-all,--import-memory,--export-memory,--strip-all
 ```